-I consider this camera a very attractive offering (as all other E-Series models from Olympus), in addition to being quite unique.
+I consider this camera a very attractive offering (as all other E-System models from Olympus), in addition to being quite unique.
 If you have an E-500 (or an E-300), there is no urgent need to upgrade, though (unless you badly need live preview); if you are thinking of moving into the SLR domain (or switching to Olympus from another brand), the E-330 seems to be well worth consideration.
 Still, the final recommendation can be done only based on images the camera delivers (this is all about pictures, remember?).

 Update: a sibling, the Panasonic DMC-L1